 Then update the package cache and install the package using:

 - If you do not have an account, create a Unity account now.

 Note: signing up for a student account, though not required, will give you access to some free assets: https://assetstore.unity.com/browse/student-plan-pack

-Then accept the defaults to install Unity, optionally installing any target build environments you may want to build for in the future.
+If prompted, accept the defaults to install Unity and optionally install any target build environments that you may want to build for in the future.

-Note that if you are unable to add the project, create a new project by clicking the "New" button, restart Unity Hub, and then try adding the project again
+Note: if you are unable to add the project, create a new, blank project by clicking the "New" button, restart Unity Hub, and then try adding

 git clone https://github.com/yale-sean/sim_ws ~/sim_ws

 Then, run the installer scripts to install all required packages: